Lipid (Cholesterol) Panel (LDL, HDL, Triglycerides)

 Lipid Profile: Evaluates the risk for developing atherosclerosis (arterial plaque) and coronary heart disease.
 This test includes: Total Cholesterol, Triglycerides ,HDL Cholesterol, LDL Cholesterol, Total Cholesterol/HDL Ratio

-Lipids Profile: Evaluates the risk for developing atherosclerosis (arterial plaque) and coronary heart disease.
+Lipids Panel: Evaluates the risk for developing atherosclerosis (arterial plaque) and coronary heart disease.
 This test includes: Total Cholesterol, Triglycerides , HDL Cholesterol, LDL Cholesterol, Total Cholesterol/HDL Ratio

 This test requires fasting for 8 hours.